Paiva2/sgt-peppers-copy-react/README.md

  <h1 align="center"> Sgt.
 Pepper's Lonely Hearts Club Band Album Page Replica</h1>

-This project is a replica of the page for The Beatles' album "Sgt.
-Pepper's Lonely Hearts Club Band", developed with the aim of improving my programming skills.
-The original project was created months ago when I was just starting out in programming.
-Now, I decided to rebuild the project from scratch using Styled Components and Next.js to practice and enhance my skills.
+This project is a page replica of The Beatles official site.
+When I started my studies as a web developer, this was my first project, and now I decided to redo it to see how much I had improved my skills =)

 # Technologies Used